dkambam/purer-interface/functor/README.md

 ## Functor callback demo
-This program shows a way to implement callbacks on fuctors.
+This program shows a way to implement callbacks on functors.

 Note
 - A functor is an object that behaves like a function